ampatzia/ampatziakas/content/home/about.md

 +++

-# Biography
+# About

 I'm Stelios Mpatziakas, an aspiring Data Scientist and R Developer, currently residing in Greece.
-I made this blog to collect interesting stuff around data I occasionaly stumble upon & showcase some of my code in one place.
+This  blog was made to collect interesting stuff around data I occasionaly stumble upon & showcase some of my code in one place.
 Someday someone will may find something useful in it!